Asia Muhammad

-Asia Muhammad (born April 4, 1991) is an American professional tennis player who specializes in doubles.
-She has been ranked as high as world No. 8 in doubles by the WTA, achieved on March 17, 2025.
+Asia Muhammad (born April 4, 1991) is an American tennis player who specializes in doubles, and has been ranked as high as world No. 8 by the WTA, achieved in March 2025.

-Muhammad has won 13 doubles titles on the WTA Tour including the 2024 Cincinnati WTA 1000 title with Erin Routliffe and the 2025 Indian Wells with Demi Schuurs.
+Muhammad has won 13 doubles titles on the WTA Tour, including two WTA 1000 titles, 2024 at Cincinnati with Erin Routliffe and 2025 at Indian Wells with Demi Schuurs.

-She also reached the finals in 2022 Indian Wells with Ena Shibahara and in 2024 Wuhan with Jessica Pegula.
-In addition, Muhammad has won five doubles titles on the Challenger Tour and 35 doubles titles on the ITF Circuit.
-In singles she has a career-high No. 124, achieved on April 24, 2017 and has won 14 ITF singles titles.
+She also reached the finals of the 2022 Indian Wells Open with Ena Shibahara and the 2024 Wuhan Open with Jessica Pegula.
+In addition, Muhammad has won five doubles titles on the Challenger Tour and thirty-five on the ITF Circuit.
+In singles, she has a career-high of 124, achieved in April 2017, and has won 14 ITF titles.